Victoria College Writing Centre

 What we do:

-- Appointments normally start 10 minutes after the hour.
+- Appointments are 50 minutes long and start 10 minutes after the hour (like UofT classes).

-- Schedule your appointment well before your paper is due.
-Leave time to do revisions after the consultation.
+- Leave yourself ample time to do revisions after the consultation.

-- Come back regularly to work on a sequence of skills in a variety of assignments.
+- Book multiple appointments to work on a sequence of skills in a variety of assignments.

 Writing Plus Workshops & Research and Writing Seminars